compmetagen/micca/doc/source/commands/otu.rst

                     [--unoise-alpha UNOISE_ALPHA]

-    micca otu assigns similar sequences (marker genes such as 16S rRNA and the fungal ITS region) to operational taxonomic units (OTUs).
+    micca otu assigns similar sequences (marker genes such as 16S rRNA and the fungal ITS region) to operational taxonomic units (OTUs) or sequence variants (SVs).

     Trimming the sequences to a fixed position before clustering is *strongly recommended* when they cover partial amplicons or if quality